aws/eks-distro/docs/development/building-locally.md

 * To run a target within a specific project:
 	* `make run-target-in-docker MAKE_TARGET=<target> PROJECT=<project> RELEASE_BRANCH=<1-X>`
 	* any of the above targets can be used for `<target>`
-	* `<project>` will be in the format `repo/project`, ex: `coredns/coredns`
+	* `<project>` will be in the format `org/repo`, ex: `coredns/coredns`
 	* A container is launched using the `builder-base:latest` image and the current source tree is copied into it.
 	  If also building locally, you may want to run `make clean` to avoid copying unnecessary files into the container.
 	* The container will be named `eks-d-builder` and can be accessed to manually run targets or cleanup:
 		* `docker exec -it eks-d-builder bash`
 	* Subsequent calls to `make run-target-in-docker` will use the same running container.
 To stop the container:
 		* `make stop-docker-builder`
 * Attribution and Checksum generation may be easier to run in docker to avoid needing specific golang versions locally.
-A specific make target exist for these:
+A specific make target exists for these:
 	* `make update-attribution-checksums-docker PROJECT=<project> RELEASE_BRANCH=<1-X>`
 	* This will build, generate attribution and checksums and then copy the resulting files out of the container to host project location.